cepgen/website/cards-python.md

 # Python configurations

-This format allows a better control over all run parameters through an increased granularity.
-It also allows to reduce the configuration overhead through Python’s `import` statements.
-Obviously, it requires the Python C API to be linked against the steering cards utils library.
+The default steering format for CepGen is Python (2/3) configuration files.

+Thanks to the huge modularity Python allows (e.g. through `import` statements, dynamic typing, and large choice of widely-used modules), the configuration overhead is largely reduced, allowing the user to concentrate on the physics process definition.

+The steering capability, and deployment of all overhead scripts relies on the `CepGenPython` add-ons library.
+This latter obviously relies on the Python C API presence (`python-devel` or `python-dev` packages on RPM/DEB managers respectively) on the machine at compile or installation time.

 Two core object types (both inheriting from Python’s `dict` containers) are imported in the scripting scope through the general statement: